 We also are able to provide national delivery as well as national used vehicle remarketing.
 We can help you with any tax information your company may need, and we’ll be more than happy to assist you in your fleet purchasing initiative when you’re ready.
 If you already own a fleet, we can assist you with its management.

 When you collaborate with us, you’ll also be entitled to a number of support benefits that will help keep your fleet running smoothly and efficiently.
-We can conduct client needs analyses on your behalf, and prepare vehicle selector lists to make purchases easier.
-We can prepare price summaries and fleet reviews so that you can make the final decision on any major leasing or purchase options.
+At CF, we can conduct client needs analyses on your behalf, and prepare vehicle selector lists to make purchases easier, and also prepare price summaries and fleet reviews so that you can make the final decision on any major leasing or purchase options.

 We can prepare custom and consolidated invoices for you, to relieve your internal departments of the need for form-printing and preparation, help you with maintenance and repair management so that all maintenance can be scheduled regularly to prevent any oversights, and also assist you with fuel card programs so that your company doesn’t get overburdened by fuel costs which can eat away at your profits.